Do we need rebalancing strategies? A theoretical and empirical study around SMOTE and its variants: RELATED WORKS

-SMOTE has seen many variants proposed in the literrature.
+SMOTE has seen many variants proposed in the literature.
 Several of them focus on generating synthetic samples near the boundary of the minority class support, such as \text{ADASYN} \citep[][]{he2008adasyn}, \text{SVM-SMOTE} \citep[][]{nguyen2011borderline} or Borderline SMOTE \citep[][]{han2005borderline}.
-Many other variants exist such as SMOTEBoost \citep[][]{chawla2003smoteboost}, Adaptive-SMOTE \citep[][]{pan2020learning}, \cite{xie2020gaussian} or \text{DBSMOTE} \citep{bunkhumpornpat2012dbsmote}.
-From a computational perspective, several synthetic methods are available in the open-source package \textit{imb-learn} \citep[see][]{JMLR:v18:16-365}.
-Several papers study experimentally some specificities of the sampling strategies and the impact of hyperparameter tuning.
-For example, \citet{kamalov2022partial} study the optimal sampling ratio for imbalanced data sets when using synthetic approaches. \citet{aguiar2023survey} realize a survey on imbalance data sets in the context of online learning and propose a standardized framework in order to compare rebalancing strategies in this context.
-Furthermore, \citet{wongvorachan2023comparison} aim at comparing the synthetic approaches (ROS, RUS and SMOTE) on educational data.
+Many other variants exist such as SMOTEBoost \citep[][]{chawla2003smoteboost}, Adaptive-SMOTE \citep[][]{pan2020learning}, GDO \citep[][]{xie2020gaussian} or \text{DBSMOTE} \citep{bunkhumpornpat2012dbsmote}.
+From a computational perspective, several synthetic methods (SMOTE, ADASYN, Borderline SMOTE and SVM-SMOTE) are available in the open-source package \textit{imb-learn} \citep[see][]{JMLR:v18:16-365}.
+Several papers study experimentally some specificities of the sampling strategies.
+For example, \citet{kamalov2022partial} study the optimal sampling ratio for imbalanced data sets when using synthetic approaches. \citet{aguiar2023survey} give an overview of imbalance data sets in the context of online learning and propose a standardized framework in order to compare rebalancing strategies in this context.
+Furthermore, \citet{wongvorachan2023comparison} aim at analysing the data-level approaches (ROS, RUS and SMOTE) on educational data in order to predict probability of pursuing higher education or the risk of leaving high school before graduation.